Tenza/configurations/ArchLinux Installation/4 - Installations.md

 Dropbox is a file sharing system with a GNU/Linux client.
 Cryfs is a cryptographic filesystem for the cloud, and at the moment is under heavy development.
 This is a much better alternative than using TrueCrypt containers (that I was previously using), to securely save data on cloud services.
 Since this is still under development some errors are expected and the data should have a backup.

 I've made a script to mount and unmount as well as automatically backup all data.
-This script require the `expect` comman, a tool that is commonly used for automating interactive applications, and the `rsync` application to backup the changed data.
+This script requires the `expect` command, a tool that is commonly used for automating interactive applications, and the `rsync` application to backup the changed data.

 <pre>
 pacaur -S cryfs